Justin Jefferson Player Prop Bets for NFL Week 8 | Minnesota vs. Dallas 10/31/2021

 Season Stats

-- This season Jefferson has 41 catches (on 59 targets) and leads the Vikings with 542 receiving yards (90.3 per game) while scoring three touchdowns.
+- This season Jefferson has 41 receptions (on 59 targets) for a team-high 542 receiving yards (90.3 per game) and three touchdowns.

-- So far this season, 24.6% of the 240 passes thrown by his team have gone Jefferson's way.

-- Jefferson (six red zone targets) has been the recipient of 25.0% of his team's 24 red zone pass attempts.
+- With six targets in the red zone this season, Jefferson has been on the receiving end of 25.0% of his team's 24 red zone pass attempts.

 - The Vikings have run 58.5% passing plays and 41.5% rushing plays this season.
 They rank 18th in the NFL in scoring.